FreeGrok/FreeGrok/README.md

 * **HEADER** – the fragment of HTML that will be used to display title or logo of your project
 * **SRC_ROOT** – absolute path name of the root directory of your source tree
-* **DATA_ROOT** – absolute path of the directory where OpenGrok data files are stored
+* **DATA_ROOT** – absolute path of the directory where FreeGrok data files are stored

   * File `header_include` can be created under `DATA_ROOT`.
-    The contents of this file will be appended to the header of each web page after the OpenGrok logo element.
+    The contents of this file will be appended to the header of each web page after the FreeGrok logo element.
   * File `footer_include` can be created under `DATA_ROOT`.
     The contents of this file will be appended to the footer of each web page after the information about last index update.